DO4TECH/01-Learn-Rust/README.md

 ENV PATH /home/rustdev/.local/bin:$PATH
 ```

-Now that *code-server* is installed its time to add some extensions to make *code-server* user-friendly with Rust developers.
-I use *rustup* to install Rust toolchain components that are necessary for the extensions I want.
-If you don't install these components now, this will be done each time you re-run the container which is not the behavior I wanted.
+Now that *code-server* is installed, it's time to add some extensions to make *code-server* user-friendly with Rust developers.
+I used *rustup* to install Rust toolchain components that are necessary for the extensions I needed.
+If you don't install these components now, this will be done each time you re-run the container which is not the behavior I expected.

 ```dockerfile
 # Install code-server extensions